muhasyraf/cmlabs-frontend-internship-test/README.md

-# Food Recipe Sharing Website
+# Food Recipe Website

-This is a web application for sharing and discovering food recipes.
-Users can browse recipes from other users and interact with the community.
+This project is a front-end engineer intern assessment test for applying to cmlabs.
+It is a food recipe website built using Next.js, React, Tailwind CSS, and TypeScript.
+The website allows users to search and filter recipes and has a responsive design for both mobile and desktop devices.

 ## Technologies Used